Who is Beni?

 A ten liter bottle of hot pepper sauce, three coffee jars filled with tamarind sauce wrapped in towels in one suitcase, and a carry-on packed with dried West Indian bay leaves.
 How was he going to explain this to airport security?

 It was the same story every time.
-Whenever Beni had to head back to Germany after spending a month or two in Trinidad and Tobago, his family would load him up with homemade condiments and ingredients.
-So much so, that sometimes he had to leave clothes behind.
-Aunt Cynthia didn’t mind keeping his rainboots though!
+Whenever Beni headed back to Germany after spending a month or two in Trinidad and Tobago, his family would load him up with homemade condiments and ingredients to ‘carry up’.
+Sometimes he had to leave clothes behind.
+Aunt Cynthia didn’t mind.
+She needed new pair of rain boots anyway!

 Exhausted from having to lug all that niceness from the Caribbean to Europe, Beni began studying his Aunt Cynthia whenever she made her legendary tamarind sauce.
-“I just average.”
-She’d say, because she never measured.
+“Ah does average.”
+She’d say.
+Meaning she never measured.

 Every trip to Trinidad begins and ends with Doubles.
 Piarco airport doubles.
 Beni doesn’t remember where he was when he ate his first doubles.
 He only remembers that he was in a daze and that he actually had a triples because he made a mess.
 But he was hooked.